YamatoOtaka/Sweetfish/README.md

 ## License

-`SVProgressHUD` is distributed under the terms and conditions of the [MIT license](https://github.com/YamatoOtaka/Sweetfish/master/LICENSE).
+`Sweetfish` is distributed under the terms and conditions of the [MIT license](https://github.com/YamatoOtaka/Sweetfish/master/LICENSE).